SepehrAmoorPour/image-loader-angular/README.md

 An AngularJS service for loading images to be put in image tags in the markup of application.
 Using this service to load images will keep remove the responsibility of loading images from the view and thus not block its rendering process.
 Compatible with AngularJS 1.2.14 and higher.

+## Installation
+Use npm to install the service:
+> npm install npm i image-loader-angular

 ## Usage

 Use the service in your AngularJS controller to load your images before inserting them into your view.